 - Student leaders of the student organization requesting an alcohol event must attend the Alcohol Policy Training and must be present at the event.
-All organization officers and the advisor are strongly encouraged to attend the training. - Advisors must be present for the duration of the event when alcohol is served. - 2.
+All organization officers and the advisor are strongly encouraged to attend the training.
+Advisors must be present for the duration of the event when alcohol is served. - 2.
 Organizations must provide five non-drinking monitors for the event.
 The Dean of Students (or his designee) may require more non-drinking monitors if deemed necessary.
-The organization president and other designated officers must be non-drinking monitors. - 3.
-Alcohol may not be purchased with University funds. - 4.
-A reasonable portion of the budget for the event shall be designated for the purchase of food items.
-Soft drinks and other non-alcoholic beverages must be available and featured as prominently as the alcoholic beverages.
+The organization president - 3.
+Alcohol may not be purchased with University funds.